kylesyoon/MachineLearning/README.md

 # Cross Validation
 Divide the available data in to K number of groups.
 Each group takes a turn being the test data.
 The result is averaged.
 This allows all the data to be training and testing data.

+## Supervised Learning

+# Gaussian Naive Bayes
+- Assumes that a particular feature is *independent* of the value of any other features, given the class variable.
+- Disregards correlation between features.
+- Only requires a small number of training data.
+So works well with smaller data sets.
+- It is oversimplified, so it is outperformed by many other algorithms when the data is large.
+- Used in spam filter, document classification, text analysis.

+# Decision Trees

+- Choose the feature with most information gain (least entropy), move on and repeat.
+- Only goes one level at a time, so the model isn't always the best.
+- Because it splits data until there is an answer, it is prone to overfitting.